egorovdmi/aspnet-web-api-playground-01/README.md

 ------------------------

 Visual Studio has to be started as Administrator, otherwise integration tests can't run.
-Theb build the solution.

 Within Visual Studio you can run: